 Source: The Post and Courier

-Jay Lethal spoke with The Post and Courier about a number of wrestling topics.
+Drew McIntyre spoke with The Post and Courier on a number of wrestling topics.
 Here are some of the highlights:

 One of the differences when he returned to WWE:

 "The last time I had an opportunity to be in NXT was in its infant stages.
 I had been a part of Raw and Smackdown for a few years, so I really didn't know anybody.
 This time around, after having been gone for around three years, it was a surprise at NXT Takeover: Orlando.
 Once I headed back to the locker room afterwards, I knew legitimately 80 percent of the locker room, as well as knowing everybody who works backstage with the camera crew, the producers, etc. I saw so many familiar faces ... it felt like I had never been gone."